ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 robustness security goals described in {{!VDAF}}'s Security Considerations section.

-Currently, the specification does not achieve these goals.
-In particular, there are several open issues that need to be addressed before these goals are met.
-Details for each issue are below.

-1. When crafted maliciously, collect requests may leak more information about the measurements than the system intends.
-For example, the spec currently allows sequences of collect requests to reveal an aggregate result for a batch smaller than the minimum batch size.
-[OPEN ISSUE: See issue#195.
-This also has implications for how we solve issue#183.]
 1. Even benign collect requests may leak information beyond what one might expect intuitively.
-For example, the Poplar1 VDAF
-   {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by Clients.
+For example, the Poplar1 VDAF {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by Clients.
 This requires multiple evaluations of the VDAF, the results of which reveal information to the Aggregators and Collector beyond what follows from the heavy hitters themselves.
-Note that this leakage can be mitigated using differential privacy.
+Note that this leakage can be mitigated using differential privacy ({{dp}}).
-   [OPEN ISSUE: We have yet not specified how to add DP.]
-1. The core DAP spec does not defend against Sybil attacks.
-In this type of attack, the adversary adds to a batch a number of reports that skew the aggregate result in its favor.
-For example: The result may reveal additional information about the honest measurements, leading to a privacy violation; or the result may have some property that is desirable to the adversary ("stats poisoning").
-The upload sub-protocol includes an extensions mechanism that can be used to prevent --- or at least mitigate --- these types of attacks.
-   See {{upload-extensions}}.
-[OPEN ISSUE: No such extension has been implemented, so we're not yet sure if the current mechanism is sufficient.]
-1. The choice of VDAF can impact the computation required for a DAP Task.
-For instance, the Poplar1 VDAF {{!VDAF}} when configured to compute a set of heavy hitters requires each measurement to be of the same bit-length which all parties need to agree on prior to VDAF execution.
-The computation required for such tasks can increase superlinearly as multiple rounds of evaluation are needed for each bit of the measurement value.

-   When dealing with variable length inputs (e.g domain names), it is necessary to pad them to convert into fixed-size measurements.
-When computing the heavy hitters from a batch of such measurements, we can early-abort the Poplar1 execution once we have reached the padding region for a candidate measurement.
-For smaller length inputs, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
-However, malicious Clients can still generate maximum length inputs forcing the system to always operate at worst-case performance.

-   Therefore, care must be taken that a DAP deployment can comfortably handle computation of measurements for arbitrarily large sizes, otherwise, it may result in a DoS possibility for the entire system.
+1. On its own, DAP does not defend against Sybil attacks.
+See {{sybil}} for discussion and potential mitigations.

 ## Threat model

-[OPEN ISSUE: This subsection is a bit out-of-date.]

-In this section, we enumerate the actors participating in the Prio system and enumerate their assets (secrets that are either inherently valuable or which confer some capability that enables further attack on the system), the capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.
+In this section, we enumerate the actors participating in a Distributed Aggregation Protocol deployments, enumerate their assets (secrets that are either inherently valuable or which confer some capability that enables further attack on the system), the capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.

 This model assumes that all participants have previously agreed upon and exchanged all shared parameters over some unspecified secure channel.